andreluciani/sql-orm-examples/index.md

 - The `condition` can vary a lot.
 Some examples are:
   - a numeric column is greater than some value
   - a column is not null
-  - the row was created before a date
   - and so on...

 ---